 Our all-volunteer Board of Directors is a diverse group dedicated to the mission and the vision of the VOPIN.
 We also value and depend on our volunteers through their heartfelt service to implement our mission and vision to meet our students, families, and community needs.

 Patrick was born in the United States Territory of American Samoa and a proud alumnus of the Marist Brothers of Samoa.
 Growing up in Samoa, education was always a challenge due to his undiagnosed dyslexia.
-He left his beloved home and served a combined duty of twelve years, both active and reserve.
+He left his beloved home and served a combined duty of twelve years, active and reserves, in the U.S. Army.
 He then settled in Washington State after leaving the military.

 Patrick always believes that education is the equalizer of our society.
 He spent 25 years with the King County Department of Adult and Juvenile Detention (DAJD) Juvenile Justice.
 At DAJD, he became very concerned with the downward spiral of academic achievement of Pacific Islander (PI) students in our state.
-He discovered the seriousness of this longstanding concern that overwhelmed his community for decades during his undergraduate studies at the University of Washington School of Social Work.
-Struggling to manage his learning disability, he was able to earn a Master of Public Administration (MPA) from the University of San Francisco.
+He discovered the seriousness of this long-standing concern that overwhelmed his community for decades during his undergraduate studies at the University of Washington School of Social Work.
+Struggling to manage his learning disability, he earned a Master of Public Administration (MPA) from the University of San Francisco.

 Patrick walked the talk and co-founded the "Voices of Pacific Island Nations (VOPIN)," a 501.c.3., a nonprofit org serving the Kitsap, King, and Pierce Counties Pasefika (Pacific) communities and the surrounding areas.
 VOPIN strives to address the educational and opportunity inequities for Pasefika students and their families.
 Patrick is VOPIN's Executive Director.